tektutor/openshift-tekton-march-2022/Day4/README.md

 <b>database</b> - sampledb
 </pre>

-The hostname you need to replace it with the hostname you see in Administrator --> Networking --> Services --> mariadb --> Hostname
+The hostname you need to replace it with the hostname you see in Administrator --> Networking --> Services --> mariadb --> Hostname.
+The DB hostname is nothing but the service name of mariadb DeploymentConfig.

 ## What is a Custom Resource in Kubernetes/OpenShift ?
 - an API extension mechanism in Kubernetes/OpenShift